refinedev/refine/documentation/docs/ui-integrations/chakra-ui/components/basic-views/edit/index.md

 ### `dataProviderName`

-If not specified, **refine** will use the default data provider.
+If not specified, Refine will use the default data provider.
 If you have multiple data providers and want to use a different one, you can use the `dataProviderName` property.

 ```tsx
 import { Refine } from "@refinedev/core";